The InSpace balloon implant is the world's first biodegradable subacromial balloon spacer. Credit: Stryker.

 The average rate of rotator cuff re-tear following surgery is around 20% to 40%, while the failure rates of massive tears can reach 70%.
 An option to significantly reduce the patient’s pain has been highly sought-after by surgeons.

-The InSpace biodegradable implantable balloon system includes an introducer and a pre-shaped balloon spacer made of a biodegradable copolymer that biodegrades over the course of 12 months.
-It is a single-use medical device.
+InSpace is a minimally-invasive, single-use, biodegradable implantable balloon system which includes an introducer and a pre-shaped balloon spacer made of a biodegradable copolymer.

 The implant is designed to restore the subacromial space without the need for sutures, fixation devices or any kind of discomfort.
-It is claimed to be able to improve shoulder mobility and function.
+It can improve shoulder mobility and function.

 The InSpace system is delivered sterile and is free of latex and phthalates.